JJshome/CollectiveCreationPlatform/README.md

 ## License

 This project is proprietary and patent-pending.
-See [LICENSE](LICENSE) for details.

 ## Support